ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 1. Modify the `teaRows` computed value to use `teas` rather than `teaData`
 1. Remove the hard coded `teaData`

-At this point, the old styled `computed:` and `data()` sections should be gone, and all of the logic to fetch our teas and transform the array into a matrix should be contained within our `setup()` routine.
 All of our tests should be passing, and when we run the code in the browser we should see eight teas displayed.

 ## Conclusion